Huegoxaga/notes/networking/security.md

 - LDAP (Lightweight Directory Access Protocol) is an open and cross platform protocol used for directory services authentication
   - It manages the access of on-premise devices
 - It is an internet protocol in the application layer

+## Disaster Recovery

+- Disaster recovery is the process of regaining access to the data, software, and hardware needed to resume the operations of an organization after a disaster, whether natural or induced
+- Disaster Recovery Plan - Procedures to minimize losses caused by disasters (power failure, fire, flood, etc.
+- Recovery Point Objective (RPO) - Defines the point in time to which data must be restored to be acceptable to the owner or user of the data
+- Recovery Time Objective (RTO) - Defines the maximum duration of downtime that is acceptable before the Recovery Point Objective is achieved and business resumes

+### Backup Strategies

+- Methods to protect data
+  - Performing backups regularly
+  - Remote backups, using cloud storage and/or moving media off-site
+  - Storing media in vaults/safes that are fire- and flood-rated
+  - Storage Area Networks (SANs) with mirroring and replication
+  - Surge protectors, uninterruptible power supplies (UPSs), and emergency generators
+  - Fire prevention and suppression
+  - Anti-malware and other security measures
+- 3-2-1 Backup Rule
+  - Keep at least three independent copies of your data
+  - Use at least two different types of media
+  - Store at least one copy off-site
+  - There are variations of this, including 3-1-2, 3-2-2, 3-2-3, etc.
+- Full Backup
+  - Backs up all files
+  - Generally should be performed at least once per week
+- Incremental Backup
+  - Backs up only files that have been changed or added since the last backup was performed
+  - Restoring from an incremental backup requires the most recent full backup, and all subsequent incremental backups
+- Differential Backup
+  - Backs up files that have been changed or added since the last full backup was performed
+  - Restoring from a differential backup requires the most recent full backup and only the most recent differential backup
+- Continuous Data Protection (CDP)
+  - CDP systems save a copy of every change made to the data, permitting a restore to any point in time
+  - Differs from RAID, replication, or mirroring which only protect the current state of the data
+- GFS Rotation
+  - Grandfather/father/son cycles for daily/weekly/monthly backups
+  - Can add other intervals such as quarterly, annually, etc. and remove certain sets from rotation